Imhotep

 Vase containing the great pyramid builder Imhotep's brain, currently in possession of Order's Psychometitor.
 Vase containing the great pyramid builder Imhotep's brain, currently in possession of the Order's Psychometitor.

 Like the step pyramid has six stages, the Order has six grades; Neophytus, Assessor, Magister, Inspector, Mathematicus, and Philosophus.
-Each grade has a requirement in the form of a score on any of the tests scored by Paul Cooijmans, the Order's Psychometitor (please read that sentence carefully as it is sometimes misunderstood, resulting in questions like, "Is [this or that non-Cooijmans-scored test] accepted?")
-All tests scored by said Psychometitor are accepted, including those with only preliminary norms and including homogeneous (one-sided) tests.
-The requirements are here expressed as I.Q.'s or standard scores, but are ultimately based on proportions of high-range scores that exceed respective levels.
+Each grade has a requirement in the form of a score on any of the heterogeneous tests (excluding subtests) scored by Paul Cooijmans, the Order's Psychometitor.
+Please read that sentence carefully as it is sometimes misunderstood, resulting in questions like, "Is [this or that non-Cooijmans-scored test] accepted?"
+The requirements are expressed as Intelligence Quantifiers (popularly know as I.Q.) and for reasons of transparency, information on the frequency of the qualifiers is included for each grade.
+Do realize that this information is based on over 30 years of testing, collecting data, norming, renorming, revising tests, removing fraudulent scores and so on.

 Upon achieving a qualifying score one automatically acquires the corresponding grade.
-Application and registration are not needed and one will not be informed (please read the first two sentences of this paragraph carefully as they are sometimes misunderstood, resulting in questions like, "How do I join?")
+Application and registration are not needed and one will not be informed.
+Please read the first two sentences of this paragraph carefully as they are sometimes misunderstood, resulting in questions like, "How do I join?"
 Below are the requirements and privileges of each grade.
-The I.Q.'s are given on a scale with a standard deviation of 15.
+The Intelligence Quantifiers are given on a scale with a standard deviation of 15.

 Neophytus - 140